The extraordinary boundary transition in the 3d O(N) model via conformal bootstrap: Results

 In a complementary perspective, we scan over $\mu_\sigma$ in the interval allowed by our previous bounds with $\Sigma_2[\Delta_{\mathrm{min}} = 3]$ \eqref{eq:bulkSpectrumWithEps} to find better bounds on $\mu_{\textup{t}}$.
 In other words, we do not require a large gap after $\Delta_\epsilon$ in the bulk spectrum.
 The lower bound on $\alpha$ turns out to be a monotonic function of $\mu_\sigma$ (figure \ref{fig:OPEscan}), and we search for the \emph{minimal} value of $\mu_\sigma$ for which $\alpha(4) > 0$.
 We obtain $\alpha(4) > 0$ if

-Compare this to our estimate for the same from the truncated bootstrap, $\mu_{\sigma, \mathrm{trunc}} = 11.758$, which safely satisfies the bound.
+Compare this to our estimate from the truncated bootstrap, $\mu_{\sigma, \mathrm{trunc}} = 11.758$, which safely satisfies the bound.
 The lowest lying OPE data (for instance, $\mu_\sigma$ in the boundary channel) are expected to be less sensitive to the truncation errors of Gliozzi's method.
-As discussed in section \ref{sec:gliozzi}, this is confirmed by the Monte Carlo results for $N = 2,3$ \cite{TM}, which agree better with our $\mu_\sigma$ than with our $\mu_{\textup{t}}$.
+As discussed in section \ref{sec:gliozzi}, this is confirmed by the Monte Carlo results for $N = 2,3$~\cite{TM}, which agree better with our $\mu_\sigma$ than with our $\mu_{\textup{t}}$.
 It is reasonable to expect that $\mu_\sigma$ lies close to $\mu_{\sigma,\textup{trunc.}}$ for $N = 4$ as well.
-Our current analysis shows that it can be off by as much as 9\% , and still $\alpha(4) > 0$, given positivity.
+Our current analysis shows that it can be smaller by as much as 9\% and still result in $\alpha(4) > 0$, given positivity.
 Thus, we have found two independent minimal sets of assumptions which conclude that $N_c > 4$ and hence that the extraordinary-log phase is realized in the O(4) model.

 We finally highlight a corollary of our analysis.
 The existence of a lower bound on $\mu_\sigma$ strictly larger than zero implies that the O$(N)$ symmetry is broken at the boundary.
-It is natural to ask what is the minimum set of assumptions on the boundary spectrum which implies this result.
+It is natural to ask what is the minimal set of assumptions on the boundary spectrum which implies this result.
 For all the values of $N$ in table~\ref{tab:InputData}, we checked that the mild assumption that there are no relevant operators in the boundary channel is sufficient.

 Hence, we obtain the following rigorous result, which likely extends beyond the values of $N$ explicitly checked:

 Clearly, the positivity assumption lessens the scope of this result, but one may wonder if the stronger version of the same fact is true, namely that only symmetry breaking boundary conditions can be stable.
 We cannot provide evidence in either direction with the methods of this work.